collective/collective.honeypot/README.rst

 Idea
 ====

-An idea that has found adoption is a honeypot: adding a field that would never be filled in by a human.
-The reasoning is that spammers will likely fill in all fields in a form.
-The bots that do their spamming work do not know which fields are required, so they will everything in, just to be sure.
-Also, after a successful submission, each field might be shown on the website, so they fill all fields to get their message in the face of unsuspecting visitors.
+One anti-spam idea that has found adoption is a honeypot: adding a field that would never be filled in by a human.
+The reasoning is that spammers will likely fill in all fields in a form, for two reasons:

+1. The bots do not know which fields are required, so they fill everything in, just to be sure.

+2. After a successful submission, each field might be shown on the website, so they fill all fields to get their message in the face of unsuspecting visitors.

-The field should be hidden, so it does not distract humans.
-Making the input type hidden could mean spammers do not fill it in.
-So we should hide it with css.
+The field should be hidden so it does not distract humans.
+But: making the input type hidden could mean spammers do not fill it in, so we hide it with css.

 Some spambots know a bit about Plone.
-They know which fields are enough to use some of the standard forms in a standard Plone website without captchas.
+They know which fields are enough to use some of the standard forms in a standard Plone website without captchas, or they even know a way around validation.
 If we add an invisible field they will simply not use it.
-So: we add a second invisible field and require that this field is in the submitted form, although it may be empty.
+So: for selected forms we require that the invisible field is in the submitted form, although it may be empty.

 Installation and usage